 Once you've gotten over the hump of the first few days, you might be starting to find a groove with breastfeeding.
 Your baby will still be nursing very frequently, about 10 times in 24 hours.
 Some will have a slightly longer stretch (though not always at night!), but most will need to nurse every two hours or so.

-Once your milk is in and you know that your baby is gaining weight, you can let some longer stretches happen, but remember to always nurse when your baby shows cues like rooting, head bobbing and fist sucking.
+Once your milk is in and you know that your baby is gaining weight, you can let some longer stretches happen, but remember to always nurse when your baby shows cues like rooting, head bobbing and fist sucking; and always check with your pediatrician first.
 Even a baby making light sucking motions is a cue to nurse!

 Babies generally have three to five poopy diapers per 24 hours.
 The poops should be at least the size of a quarter, yellow in color and sometimes seedy in texture.
 Variations in color are normal too.
 Some babies will poop after every feeding, and some will consolidate the poops more.
 Pee diapers vary, but five to six wet diapers per day is normal.

 Diapers only tell half the story of how much milk a baby is getting.
 The most reliable test is a weight check (no clothes or diaper, and on the same scale each time if possible).